rmarsh1ua/grad_migration/README.md

 4. Inside the project there's file named `non-qs-schema-fix.sql`.
 The commands in this file should be run against the old database once it's been imported.
 See step #4 in the instructions above for further context the purpose of this step.

 5. In order to enable the media migration to work correctly, an additional change needs to manually made to the old database instance.
-Note that the string length and site name need to be configured before being run.
-This step can be skipped if the source site's URL has its own subdomain, and isn't managed using sub-folders, e.g. grad.arizona.edu/some_sub_site.
+Note that this UROC/Diversity version of this project specifies the exact values needed to be set; make sure the database prefix in each command is specified correctly, per the imports in step 3.

 ```
-UPDATE variable
+UPDATE `uroc-prd`.variable
-SET `value` = 's:26:"mysite/sites/default/files";'
+SET `value` = 's:24:"uroc/sites/default/files";'
 WHERE name = 'file_public_path';

+INSERT INTO `diversity-prd`.variable VALUES
+('file_public_path', 's:37:"diversityprograms/sites/default/files";');
 ```

 6. Use the 'connection info' panel again to create a SFTP connection to the site.
 Create a new file at the following location on the remote server: